MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-register-new-customers.md

 Before you can register new customers, you must set up various sales codes that you can select from when you fill in customer cards.
 For more information, see [Setting Up Sales](sales-setup-sales.md).

 > [!NOTE]
 >   If customer templates exist for different customer types, then a page appears when you create a new customer card from where you can select an appropriate template.
 If only one customer template exists, then new customer cards always use that template.
 <br><br>
+<br><br>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE3PZsM]

 ## <a name="to-create-a-new-customer-card"></a>To create a new customer card